Lady Gaga Apologizes For Awkward ‘Tonight Show’ Appearance After Cutting Interview Short

 Lady Gaga has apologized for a pretty awkward moment that went down between her and The Tonight Show host Jimmy Fallon last week.
-The star appeared on the most recent episode of the NBC late night show yesterday (April 6) where she explained what happened during her last appearance when she abruptly ended her interview with the host, which was being conducted by video call from their homes.
+The star appeared on the April 6 episode of the NBC late night show to explain what happened during her last appearance, when she abruptly ended her interview with the host, which was being conducted by video call from their homes.

-The pretty awkward moment went down during the April 1 episode and saw Gaga shut down the chat as she explained to Jimmy that she was having a “weird time.”
+The pretty awkward moment occurred during the April 1 episode and saw Gaga shut down the chat as she explained to Jimmy that she was having a “weird time.”

-Gaga spoke out about the mishap during the rescheduled interview this week where she admitted that she had to cut the call short because she wasn’t quite ready to announce her big news, which Jimmy already knew about.
+Gaga spoke out about the mishap during the rescheduled interview this week.
+She admitted she had to cut the call short because she wasn’t quite ready to announce her big news, which Jimmy already knew about.

 “I’m so sorry.
-We weren’t quite ready yet, and I really appreciate you being so nice about it, and thank you,” Lady Gaga said during her return to the talk show, per The Independent.
+We weren’t quite ready yet, and I really appreciate you being so nice about it, and thank you,” Gaga said during her return to the talk show, per The Independent.

 “I love you, I love your viewers, and everyone at home watching.
-I just wish everybody well,” she then added.
+I just wish everybody well,” she added.

-Jimmy appeared to take it all in his stride.
-He told the pop star, “We love you all too and it turned out to be really kind of a fun bit for us and got a lot of people talking.”
+“We love you all too and it turned out to be really kind of a fun bit for us and got a lot of people talking,” he told her.

-The star clearly wanted to discuss her upcoming benefit concert during the April 1 episode but admitted she didn’t quite have all the details finalized in order to go public.
+The star clearly wanted to discuss her upcoming benefit concert during the April 1 episode, but admitted she didn’t quite have all the details finalized in order to go public.

 View this post on Instagram